 So, what are the keys to kind leadership that you need to consider?

 1) Take empathy to the next level

 Now more than ever there is a need to recognise that your employees and customers are your greatest assets.
-Morgan Stanley and Starbucks have both added Lyra Health to their healthcare plans, which offers a curated network of therapists with near-term availability, with numerous free sessions available for either the employees themselves or their families; Vox Media is hosting a daily story time for staff with young children; and at The Argyll Club we are holding twice-weekly virtual yoga, meditation and Pilates classes for all our customers.
+Morgan Stanley and Starbucks have both added Lyra Health to their healthcare plans, which offers a curated network of therapists with near-term availability, with numerous free sessions available for either the employees themselves or their families; Vox Media is hosting a daily story time for staff with young children; and at Argyll we are holding twice-weekly virtual yoga, meditation and Pilates classes for all our customers.